dragonfly-science/seabirds.net/README.markdown

 * Personal information (name, email, website, photograph, twitter handle)
 * Institutional information (institution, institution website)
 * Research interests (a free text section describing their research)
-* Seabird intersts (selection of seabird families of interest)
+* Seabird interests (selection of seabird families of interest)
 * Research field (e.g., ecology, taxonomy, I am not a researcher)
 * Latest posts (title and teaser of most recent posts made to the site)
 * Seabird photographs (gallery of seabird photographs uploaded by the user)